shank121991/winthesislocation/code_/code_final/milestone_3/markov_chains_readme.txt

 3. Transition matrices for each day and a final transition matrix
 4. Markov chain for each hour and final markov chain

 Steps:
 1. Change user in variable "user"
 2. Change the month in variable "month"
-3. Change Geolife source file path in variable "file_src"
+3. Change Geolife source file path in variable "geolife_data_source_path"
 4. Change destination files path in variable "base_path"

 Run the program!